-Well known bicycle racers Robbie & Teddy King (from Brentwood, NH) were early and strong supporters of the King Challenge and continue in being instrumental to its success.
+Bicycle racers Robbie & Teddy King, born and raised in Brentwood, NH were original and strong supporters of the King Challenge and continue in being instrumental to its success.
 Their father, Ted, a respected surgeon and stroke survivor, is a very active member of the Krempels Center community.
 There is a strong King family connection to the Center.

 Margie, Ted, Teddy and Robbie King at the 2014 Krempels King of the Road Challenge